Zapit-Optostim/zapit_CAD/README.md

 # zapit-CAD
 Build instructions and CAD models for the Zapit hardware.

-There are two constructions routes.
+There are two construction routes.
 One is to make everything out of ThorLabs parts.
 The second is to use our CAD model to machine a compact custom enclosure.